 text and photos by Pam VanderPloeg copyright 2019.
 HISTORIC photos provided by owner.

-Architect David Maxam is restoring the former Crescent Street Floral Company building, 557 Crescent NE at the corner of Crescent and Union, now the offices of Maxam Architecture.
-The two-story commercial building costing $10,000 in 1940 was constructed of load-bearing concrete block walls with a flat wood-frame roof and a two-bedroom apartment upstairs.
+Architect David Maxam is restoring a building of historic importance, the former Crescent Street Floral Company building, 557 Crescent NE at the corner of Crescent and Union, that now the offices of Maxam Architecture.
+The rare two-story moderne commercial building cost $10,000 to build in 1940, and was constructed of load-bearing concrete block walls with a flat wood-frame roof and a two-bedroom apartment upstairs.

 The building’s iconic Art Deco style and glazed tile exterior naturally stands out in its Grand Rapids Midtown neighborhood, a collection of homes built primarily in the late 19th- and early 20th-centuries.

-Maxam, a Grand Rapids based registered architect is a former City Historic Preservation Commissioner and has a special interest in these rare moderne commercial buildings.
+Maxam, a Grand Rapids based registered architect is a former City Historic Preservation Commissioner and has shown a special interest in moderne residential and commercial buildings.
 He has spent a significant amount of time researching ways to repair the building including how to replace the broken and missing tiles.
 He has even considered buying extruding equipment to make the matching tiles himself.

 This is a building of historic importance because of its moderne-style characteristics that include the metal roof trim over the doors and windows and the multi-paned steel casement windows and transoms.
 One very special building detail is the unique concrete cap inscribed with a floral motif.
 According to David Maxam, the base of the building is comprised of blue-black glazed architectural terra cotta block “tiles” similar to the rest of the tile blocks on the building.
 Terra cotta tile became a popular building material in the early 1900s for its fireproof properties and because it was easily installed when hung on a steel frame and it eliminated the need to add a finishing coat of plaster or stucco (“The Rise and Fall of Terra Cotta,” in The Architect Newsletter).
 David has a couple of the building’s original clay blocks in the office because, “as the story goes, a car smashed into the front entrance once upon a time and so there is an area where some of them were replaced with faux painted concrete replacements.”
 Doing his homework on the building included locating a catalog featuring a similar style tile though not the exact tile Arketex Terra Cotta catalog.